koenvervloesem/ruuvitag-demo/README.md

 curl -sSL https://get.docker.com | sh
 ```

-And give the `pi` user access to Docker:
+And give the `pi` user access to Docker by adding it to the `docker` group:

 ```shell
 sudo usermod pi -aG docker
 ```

+Log out and then log in again, so the group permissions are applied to your session.

 Then install Python's pip package manager: